foxval/esp-idf/docs/en/api-reference/protocols/modbus.rst

 The API functions below provide common functionality to setup Modbus stack for slave and master implementation.
 ISP-IDF supports Modbus serial slave and master protocol stacks and provides modbus_controller interface API to interact with user application.

-.. doxygenfunction:: mbcontroller_init

-The function initializes the Modbus controller interface and its active context (tasks, RTOS objects and other resources).
+    * :cpp:func:`mbcontroller_init`: The function initializes the Modbus controller interface and its active context (tasks, RTOS objects and other resources).

-.. doxygenfunction:: mbcontroller_setup

-The function is used to setup communication parameters of the Modbus stack.
+    * :cpp:func:`mbcontroller_setup`: The function is used to setup communication parameters of the Modbus stack.
 See the Modbus controller API documentation for more information.

-.. doxygenfunction:: mbcontroller_set_descriptor

-The Modbus stack uses parameter description tables (descriptors) for communication.
+    * :cpp:func:`mbcontroller_set_descriptor`: The Modbus stack uses parameter description tables (descriptors) for communication.
 These are different for master and slave implementation of stack and should be assigned by :cpp:func:`mbcontroller_set_descriptor()` API call before start of communication.

-.. doxygenfunction:: mbcontroller_start

-Modbus controller start function.
+    * :cpp:func:`mbcontroller_start`: Modbus controller start function.
 Starts stack and interface and allows communication.

-.. doxygenfunction:: mbcontroller_destroy

-This function stops Modbus communication stack and destroys controller interface.
+    * :cpp:func:`mbcontroller_destroy`: This function stops Modbus communication stack and destroys controller interface.

 There are some configurable parameters of modbus_controller interface and Modbus stack that can be configured using KConfig values in "Modbus configuration" menu.
 The most important option in KConfig menu is "Selection of Modbus stack support mode" that allows to select master or slave stack for implementation.
 See the examples for more information about how to use these API functions.